wyounas/wyounas.github.io/_posts/2024-10-29-gentzen-system.md

 There is an inexplicable beauty in the idea that you start with only one established truth and a few inference rules, and using them, you can prove complex propositional formulas.

-I believe the principles of deductive systems can be applied to computer programming.
-Many of the skilled programmers I’ve worked with approach problems or systems by understanding things at their most fundamental level—starting with first principles.
-They firmly grasp the core "axioms" of the system they are working on, and then reason their way up.
-They rarely violate the system’s properties, and when anomalies arise, they can spot them easily.

-I feel this approach is crucial when working with complex systems.
-Without a strong foundational understanding, your intuition becomes unreliable and can fail you, especially under time pressure.
-We can take inspiration from deductive systems like Gentzen to build this foundational understanding when working with codebases at the workplace.

-I think this idea connects to other fields, like technical writing, business writing, or even essays.
-Great writers build their case on solid "axioms" and strong inferences.
-As a writer, if the picture you paint for your readers is made up of points that are hard to refute, it’s difficult for the readers not to be convinced.
-Good writing leaves little room for logical flaws.

 Creating a system with just one axiom and a few inference rules that can prove complex propositional formulas is a sign of elegance.
-This kind of elegance inspires us to use such systems as a framework for learning and mastering complexity in other fields.
+The idea that we can take basic truths and use them to prove more complex things has a certain elegance.
+The idea that we can discipline our thinking in steps, with each rule application or inference bringing us closer to our goal while maintaining a coherent structure, also embodies elegance.
+This kind of elegance can inspire us to learn and master complexity in other fields.

+*Please [email](mailto:waqas.younas@gmail.com) or [tweet](https://x.com/wyounas) with questions, ideas, or corrections.*

 ### References: